oweitman/squeezelite-bluetooth/README.md

 ### 1. Turn BT-speaker on

 The squeezelite can be seen in the LMS-server.
-If the player is in a synchonized group the music starts playing if this didnt happen then turn the BT-speaker off and enable again
+If the player is in a synchonized group the music starts playing. if this didnt happen then turn the BT-speaker off and enable again

 ### 2. Turn BT-speaker off